aerinng/collab/README.md

 ## App Features
 We will be developing an application for iOS that contains these features.
 1. Auto-Post of Requests
-   - Buyers who purchase items from certain stores often can set an auto-posting of requests to sub-buyers.
-This automates the request for more sub-buyers to join their orders based on a frequency set by the main buyers.
+   - Buyers who purchase items from certain stores often can set an auto-posting of their offer requests to sub-buyers.
+This automates the request to sub-buyers to join their orders based on a frequency set by the main buyers.
-   - Request will be sent to other buyers via notifications.
+   - Request will be sent to sub-buyers via notifications.
+   - Reduces the physical inconvenience required for main buyers to add an offer repetitively.
 2. Auto-Retrieval of Data from Websites
    - Displays discounts from selected stores
-   - Links user to external stores websites
+   - Links user to external stores promotions websites for easy reference
 3. Messaging Function
    - Facilitates communication with other buyers
 4. Groups Function
-   - Notifications of any offers posted by other buyers for stores of certain categories
+   - Allow buyer to receive notifications of any offers posted by other buyers for stores of certain categories
+   - Groups are categorised by the type of products the store sells
 5. Notifications Function
    - Allow main buyers to be notified when other buyers are interested in combining orders with them.
    - Allow sub-buyers to be notified when the main buyer accepts their request to combine the order.